 - The average annual salary of an MBA in the US is around $100,000.

-- So after finishing their degrees the PMP is making the same amount of money as an MBA at 1/50th the cost!
+After finishing their training, the PMP is making the same amount of money as an MBA at 1/50th the cost!
 Puts things into perspective, doesn’t it?

-The State of the Economy
+4. The State of the Economy

 The last decade has been a roller coaster, and companies have been forced to evolve to survive.
-Most organizations have emerged as leaner meaner organizations.
-Those companies who have failed to make the change, have disappeared.
+Most organizations have emerged as leaner, meaner organizations while companies who have failed to make the change, have disappeared.

-To conclude: MBA, PMP or Both?
+5. MBA, PMP, or Both?

 About the On-Demand Webinar